lowRISC/qemu/docs/opentitan/ot_gpio.md

 In the following document, `OTMACHINE` should be defined as `eg` for EarlGrey machine or as `dj` for Darjeeling one.

+## Options

+### Darjeeling machine

+When using multiple GPIO IPs, traces may become highly verbose, coming from multiple source.
+It is possible to limit the trace to a single GPIO IP, using the following option:

+`-global ot-gpio-dj.log_id=<ot_id>` where _ot_id_ is the OpenTitan identifier of the GPIO device.

+When no `log_id` option is specified, all GPIO IP may emit trace messages.

+#### Note

+This option is not supported on the [EarlGrey](earlgrey.md) machine, since only one GPIO device instance is available.

 ## Initial configuration

 It is possible to configure initial values of the GPIO pins: